PKBO/vasttools/README.md

 Root or sudo privileges

 Output
-Fast reboot with full PCIe reinitialization in 5–10 seconds.
-Vast.ai typically does not detect any downtime.
+Fast reboot with GPU and PCIe reinitialization in 5–10 seconds.
+Vast.ai typically does not register downtime.